ekapolc/nlp_course/HW7/README.md

 ## Make your corpora
 After selecting the domain, list 100xN questions/utterances that can be given to the chatbot (where N is the number of people in your group).

 If your bot is a task-specific one, you must include a `intent tag` or `frame tag`.
 Examples of intent tagging are already provided in the intent classification assignment. `Frame tags` refer to tags that is related to the task at hand.
 For example, if you are making a bot for ordering pizza.
-You know that a complete order would have 1. the type of pizza 2. the amount of pizza 3. the address to deliver the pizza.
+You know that a complete order would have:

+1. the type of pizza
+2. the amount of pizza
+3. the address to deliver the pizza.

 You might have the conversation do something like this